 Northern gate: sphinx and reliefs

-Some of the panels and the statues are covered by Luwian hieroglyphics; unlike the Egyptian ones, these apparently do not seem to be arranged in a certain order; some of the reliefs anticipate iconographic patterns which we tend to associate with Christianity; the hunter carrying a young deer is a forerunner of the Good Shepherd and the god holding snakes resembles Michelangelo's Minos (see it in another window).
+Some of the panels and the statues are covered by Luwian hieroglyphics; unlike the Egyptian ones, these apparently do not seem to be arranged in a precise order; some of the reliefs bring to mind deities of other civilizations, i.e. Hermes Kriophoros and Bes.

 Northern hall: reliefs

 One of the most interesting reliefs depicts a ship; it has many points in common with those of Egypt and in particular the stern having the shape of a lotus flower; a large paddle was used to steer the ship; three men on the deck seem very relaxed while a fourth man watches the bodies of dead enemies.
-The reliefs do not seem to be placed according to a logical sequence; there are panels portraying warriors next to others which are similar to medieval coats of arms such as that showing two rampant goats.
-It is remarkable the minor attention paid to religious themes (the image used as background for this page shows a statue portraying a god).
+The reliefs do not seem to be placed according to a logical sequence; there are panels portraying warriors next to others which are similar to medieval coats of arms such as that showing two rampant goats at the sides of a tree of life.
+The image used as background for this page shows a statue portraying a god.

 Maybe not because of his military conquests, but the wish of King Azatiwadda is fulfilled: